Korean, Edit

 drawing

-○ Concave disc : Increased gas exchange efficiency by increasing the contact area between oxygen and red blood cells
+○ A concave disc in the middle: Increased gas exchange efficiency by increasing the contact area between oxygen and red blood cells

 ○ Structure that can be folded and crumpled, making it easier to pass narrow capillaries